Budget For Madeira: Is Madeira Expensive to Visit?

 Despite the above, you can still visit Madeira responsibly and on a budget, if (and only if):

-Here are some easy ways to reduce costs, from me to you:
+Here are some easy ways to reduce costs, from me to you.
+For more of where this came from, check out my guide to visiting Madeira on a budget.

-• Stay longer.
-Many accommodations offer discounted monthly or weekly rates.
+- Stay longer.
+Most hotels in Madeira offer discounted monthly or weekly rates.

-• Book somewhere with a kitchen.
-Self-catering will save a lot of money.
+- Book somewhere with a kitchen.
+Self-catering will save a lot of money on food.

-• Consider a hostel dormitory.
+- Consider a hostel dormitory.
 There are limited hostels in Madeira, but if you book 3+ months in advance, you should be able to secure one.
+My guide to the best hostels in Madeira will help you choose.

 Your Madeira budget will depend on your style of travel.